 - a.
 At a minimum, the program director shall have an advanced degree in a health or human service-related profession plus three years of experience providing direct services to Members with a Brain Injury.
 A bachelor's degree with five years of experience or similar combination of education and experience shall be an acceptable substitute for a master's level education. - b.
 Transitional living programs shall demonstrate and document that employees providing direct care and support have the educational background, relevant experience, and/or training to meet the needs of the Member.
-These staff Members shall have successfully completed a training program of at least 40 hours duration. - c.
-Transitional living Program providers must satisfactorily complete an introductory training course on Brain Injury and rules and regulations pertaining to transitional living centers prior to Certification of the Transitional living Program. - d.
-The provider, staff, and volunteers who provide direct Member care or protective oversight must be trained in first aid Universal Precautions, emergency procedures, and at least one staff per shift shall be certified as a medication aide prior to assuming responsibilities.
+These staff Members shall have successfully completed a training program of at least 40 hours duration.

+- c.
+Transitional living Program pProvider Agencies must satisfactorily complete an introductory training course on Brain Injury and rules and regulations pertaining to transitional living centers prior to Certification of the Transitional living Program. - d.
+The provider, staff, and volunteers who provide direct Member care or protective oversight as defined at 8.7506.B.2 must be trained in first aid Universal Precautions, emergency procedures, and at least one staff per shift shall be certified as a medication aide prior to assuming responsibilities.
 Transitional living Program's certified prior to the effective date of these rules shall have 60 days to satisfy this training requirement. - e.
 Training in the use of Universal Precautions for the control of infectious or communicable disease shall be required of all operators, staff, and volunteers.
 Transitional living Program's certified prior to the effective date of these rules shall have 60 days to satisfy this training requirement. - f.
 Staffing of the program must include at least one individual per shift who has Certification as a medication aide prior to assuming responsibilities.

-8.7550.F Transitional Living Program Provider Reimbursement Requirements
+8.75507553.F Transitional Living Program Provider Reimbursement Requirements

-- 1. Room and board shall not be a benefit of Transitional living Program services. - 2.
+- Room and board shall not be a benefit of Transitional living Program services. - 2.
 Transitional living Program services shall be reimbursed according to a per diem rate, using a methodology determined by the Department.

-8.7551 Vehicle Modifications
+8.75517554 Vehicle Modifications

-8.7551.A Vehicle Modifications Eligibility
+8.75517554.A Vehicle Modifications Eligibility

-- Vehicle modifications is a covered benefit available to Members enrolled in one of the following HCBS waivers:
+- 1. Vehicle mModifications is a covered benefit available to Members enrolled in one of the following HCBS waivers:

-- a.
-Children's Extensive Support Waiver
+- Children's Extensive Support Waiver

 - b.
 Supported Living Services Waiver

-8.7551.B Vehicle Modifications Definition
+8.75517554.B Vehicle Modifications Definition

-- 1. Vehicle modifications means adaptations or alterations to an automobile that are: - a.
+- 1. Vehicle Modifications means adaptations or alterations to an automobile that are: - a.
 The Member's primary means of transportation. - b.
 To accommodate the needs of the Member, as a result of the Member's disability and shall not be approved if the need is a typical age-related need. - c.
 Are necessary to enable the Member to integrate more fully into the community and to ensure the health and safety of the Member.

-8.7551.C Vehicle Modifications Inclusions
+8.75517554.C Vehicle Modifications Inclusions

-1. Upkeep and maintenance of the modifications to the vehicle are allowable services.
+- 1. Vehicle Modifications is authorized for Organized Health Care Delivery Service (OHCDS) as outlined at Section 8.7202.W. - Upkeep and maintenance of the modifications to the vehicle are allowable services.

-8.7551.D Vehicle Modifications Exclusions and Limitations
+8.75517554.D Vehicle Modifications Exclusions and Limitations

-- 1. Items and services specifically excluded from reimbursement under the HCBS waivers include: - Adaptations or improvements to the vehicle that are not of direct medical or remedial benefit to the Member; - b.
+- 1. Items and services specifically excluded from reimbursement under the HCBS waivers include: - a.
+Adaptations or improvements to the vehicle that are not of direct medical or remedial benefit to the Member; - b.
 Purchase or lease of a vehicle; and - c.
 Typical and regularly scheduled upkeep and maintenance of a vehicle.

-8.7551.E Vehicle Modifications Case Management Agencies Responsibilities
+8.75547554.E Vehicle Modifications Case Management Agencies Responsibilities